tytydraco/ExamineScraper/supplements/clove.md

 30-60mg/kg dietary Syzygium aromaticum in male mice appears to induce testicular toxicity as assessed by serum testosterone and histological examination of the semineferous tubules.[2]

-The essential oil of clove possesses spermicidal activity in vitro when incubated alongside the sperm[5] which may be rlated to the Eugenol content as this molecule has been known to possess anti-fertility actions.[6]
+The essential oil of clove possesses spermicidal activity in vitro when incubated alongside the sperm[5] which may be related to the Eugenol content as this molecule has been known to possess anti-fertility actions.[6]

 4.